BJMdotNET/prince-docs/lists/books.md

     - [**"Prince's Hairstylist of 29 Years (Kim Berry) to Release Memoir on April 16"**](https://eurweb.com/2019/03/princes-hairstylist-of-29-years-kim-berry-to-release-memoir-on-april-16/)

        > The elite LA based celebrity hairstylist is excited to add “Author” to her long list of accomplishments.
 Taking a page from Prince’s playbook, the new memoir was conceptualized, written and self-published by Berry (KimBOnSet Publishing).
 Through fabulously told personal accounts of tour life experiences and other shared moments with Prince, Berry brings this labor of love to the masses.
 A captivating, heartfelt recollection of her journey alongside one of music’s most prolific artists.
 Berry’s desire for the book is to serve as a healing agent for peace to all who have never truly received closure after his death, nearly three years later.

 ---

+ - [***Prince & the 1980s Reagan Age: Race, Gender, Sexuality, Class, Nation, & Popular Music's Transnational Routes***](_URL_) by **Aaron Lefkovitz** - 30 January 2019 - [Peter Lang Inc., International Academic Publishers](https://www.peterlang.com/)

+---

+ - ***Prince: I Was There*** by **Richard Houghton** - 22 August 2019 (UK)

+---